Toni Savevski: International career

-Savevski made his senior debut for Yugoslavia on August 1988 at friendly match against Switzerland away from home.
+Savevski made his senior debut for Yugoslavia on August 1988 in a friendly match against Switzerland away from home.
 He earned a total of 2 caps without scoring a goal.

-On October 1994 he made his debut for North Macedonia in a European Championship qualification match against Spain.
-He earned another 8 caps and his final international was a September 2000 FIFA World Cup qualification match against Slovakia.
+Savevski also earned a total of nine caps for Macedonia.
+On October 1994 he made his debut in a European Championship qualification match against Spain.
+His final international was a September 2000 FIFA World Cup qualification match against Slovakia.